bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 ## The Seed

-Sometimes you want to add a parameter to the mutator; in Redux this would be a "payload." `.mutate(mutator, seed, name)` takes an argument that you can pass into the mutator, as in
+Sometimes you want to add a parameter to the mutator; in Redux this would be a "payload." `.mutate(mutator, seed, $name)` takes an argument that you can pass into the mutator, as in

 ```